cellis212/insurance-manager/insurance_manager_ai_development_rules.md

 26. **No Feature Creep in MVP** - The blueprint contains many advanced features.
 Implement hooks for them but don't build them until Phase 10+.
 Ship the MVP first.

+## Git Usage and Version Control

+27. **No Submodules** - Keep everything in a single repository.
+Git submodules add complexity and frequently cause issues (as seen with the frontend).
+Use a monorepo structure instead.

+28. **Meaningful Commit Messages** - Follow conventional commits format: `feat:`, `fix:`, `docs:`, `refactor:`, `test:`.
+Include the affected system in brackets: `feat(investments): add CFO skill effects to portfolio perception`.

+29. **Environment Files Strategy** - Always provide `.env.example` with all required variables.
+Never commit actual `.env` files.
+Use descriptive variable names and include comments explaining each variable's purpose.

+30. **Migration Discipline** - Create separate migrations for each feature.
+Name migrations descriptively with timestamps.
+Test rollback procedures even though semesters reset.
+Never edit existing migrations - create new ones to fix issues.

+31. **Feature Branch Workflow** - Create feature branches for each todo item.
+Keep PRs small and focused.
+Don't mix refactoring with new features.
+Always test the full game flow before merging.

+## Database and Async Patterns

+32. **Async All The Way** - FastAPI is async by design.
+Use `asyncpg` for database connections, not synchronous SQLAlchemy.
+If using connection pools, use `NullPool` for async compatibility, not `QueuePool`.

+33. **Explicit Session Management** - Always use explicit database sessions.
+Pass `db: AsyncSession` as a dependency.
+Never use global database connections or implicit sessions.

+34. **JSONB Schema Versioning** - Every JSONB field must include a `schema_version`.
+Create migration utilities to handle schema updates within semesters.
+Document the schema in comments above the field.

+## Implementation Best Practices

+35. **Check Before Building** - Always search the codebase first.
+Many features are already implemented in the simulations folder or as part of other systems.
+Don't recreate what already exists.

+36. **Real Data Only** - Use real data whenever possible: actual university names, real state coordinates, accurate distances.
+Never use placeholder data that will need to be replaced later.

+37. **Clean Up After Yourself** - Delete temporary files, test scripts, and debugging code before committing.
+The codebase will be public - keep it clean and professional.

+38. **Error Handling Without Fallbacks** - Never hide errors with mock data or fallback values.
+If something fails, let it fail visibly.
+Fix the root cause instead of masking it.

+39. **Save Intermediate Outputs** - All data processing pipelines should save intermediate results by default.
+This aids debugging and allows resuming failed processes.

+## Frontend Development Patterns

+40. **Trust the Backend** - The backend is complete and tested.
+Don't add client-side validation that duplicates backend logic.
+Let the backend be the single source of truth.

+41. **Loading States Everywhere** - Every data fetch needs a loading state.
+Use skeleton loaders that match the shape of the expected content.
+Never show blank screens.

+42. **Consistent Error Boundaries** - Wrap feature components in error boundaries.
+Show user-friendly error messages.
+Provide a way to retry or navigate away from errors.

+43. **No Local State for Server Data** - Use TanStack Query for all server state.
+Only use local state for UI-specific concerns (modals, form inputs, etc.).
+Server state should always reflect the backend.

 ## Testing Strategy with Playwright

 ### Core Testing Principles

-27. **Test User Journeys, Not Implementation** - Playwright tests should focus on complete user workflows (create CEO → expand to state → submit turn → view results) rather than individual component behavior.
+44. **Test User Journeys, Not Implementation** - Playwright tests should focus on complete user workflows (create CEO → expand to state → submit turn → view results) rather than individual component behavior.

-28. **Visual Regression Testing** - Use Playwright's screenshot capabilities to catch UI regressions, especially for complex interfaces like the investment portfolio sliders and executive office dashboards.
+45. **Visual Regression Testing** - Use Playwright's screenshot capabilities to catch UI regressions, especially for complex interfaces like the investment portfolio sliders and executive office dashboards.

-29. **Test Information Asymmetry** - Create specific tests that verify novice vs expert CFOs see different information in the investment interface.
+46. **Test Information Asymmetry** - Create specific tests that verify novice vs expert CFOs see different information in the investment interface.
 This is core to the game's strategy layer.

 ### Critical User Flows to Test

-30. **New Player Onboarding Flow**
+47. **New Player Onboarding Flow**
    ```typescript
    test('complete character creation and first turn', async ({ page }) => {
      // Select academic background (RMI + second major)